All Products

 Description

-A Service provides a fixed and unified Layer 4 (transport layer) entry for a group of pods.
-It is a resource that must be configured when exposing workloads externally.
-Service supports multiple types, including Virtual Cluster IP, Node Port, Load Balancer, and more.
-Before configuring a Service, see Service Management to understand the basic knowledge of Service.
+A service provides a fixed, unified Layer 4 (transport-layer) entry point for a group of pods.
+It is a required resource for exposing a workload.
+Services support multiple types, including Cluster IP, Node Port, and SLB.
+Before configuring a service, see Service management to understand the basics of services.

-An Ingress provides a Layer 7 (application layer) entry for multiple services in the cluster and forwards requests to different services based on domain name matching.
-Before using Ingress, you need to install an Ingress Controller.
-ACK provides multiple options suitable for different scenarios.
-See Comparison of Nginx Ingress, ALB Ingress, and MSE Ingress for selection.
+An Ingress provides a Layer 7 (application layer) entry point for multiple services in a cluster and forwards requests to different services based on domain name matching.
+Before using an Ingress, you need to install an Ingress controller.
+ACK provides several options for different scenarios.
+See Comparison of Nginx Ingress, ALB Ingress, and MSE Ingress to make a selection.

-Trigger automatic scaling by monitoring the performance metrics of the container.
-Metric scaling can help you automatically adjust the total resources used by the workload when business load fluctuates, scaling out to relieve pressure during high loads and scaling in to save resources during low loads.
-For more information, see Use Container Horizontal Pod Autoscaling (HPA).
+Triggers autoscaling by monitoring the performance metrics of containers.
+Metrics-based scaling helps you automatically adjust the total resources used by a workload when the business load fluctuates, scaling out to handle high loads and scaling in to save resources during low loads.
+For more information, see Use Horizontal Pod Autoscaling (HPA).

 Upgrade Method

-The mechanism used by the workload to replace old pods with new pods when the pod configuration changes.
+The mechanism by which a workload replaces old pods with new ones when the pod configuration changes.

-• Rolling Upgrade: Replaces a portion of the pods at a time, and only performs the next replacement after the new pods are successfully running.
-This method ensures that the service is not interrupted, but users may access different versions of pods simultaneously.
+• Rolling upgrade (rollingupdate): Replaces a portion of pods at a time, proceeding to the next replacement only after the new pods are running successfully.
+This method ensures no service interruption, but users may access different versions of pods simultaneously.

-• Recreate Upgrade: Replaces all pods at once, which may cause service interruption but ensures consistency of all pod versions.
+• Recreate: Replaces all pods at once.
+This may cause a service interruption but ensures that all pods are of the same version.

 • Node Affinity